training-dlp/terraform-training/best-practices.md

-# 🏗️ Terraform Best Practices
+# 🏗️ Terraform Best Practices (Azure)

-A comprehensive guide to writing production-grade Terraform code — with real-world examples for each practice.
+A comprehensive guide to writing production-grade Terraform code on **Microsoft Azure** — with real-world examples for each practice.

 ---